-We are actively reaching out the 2SLGBTQ+ community through programming and efforts towards building a partnership with Trans Wellness Ontario.
+We are actively reaching out the 2SLGBTQ+ community through programming and efforts towards building relationships with local advocacy and support groups.

 St. Paul’s has developed a wonderful relationship with Community Living Essex opening the doors to programming and creating space where groups feel welcomed to church events like our pasta dinners.

 Creative programming is offered regularly to encourage exploration and deepening of faith.
 Independent studies and information about other discipleship programs offered within and beyond the congregation can be found here.